OfficeDev/office-js-docs-pr/docs/outlook/understanding-outlook-add-in-permissions.md

 The **read/write mailbox** permission is the highest level of permission.

-In addition to what the **read/write item** permission supports, the token provided by **mailbox.getCallbackTokenAsync** provides access to use Exchange Web Services (EWS) operations or Outlook REST APIs to do the following:
+In Exchange on-premises environments, the token provided by **mailbox.getCallbackTokenAsync** provides access to use Exchange Web Services (EWS) operations or Outlook REST APIs to do the following:

 - Read and write all properties of any item in the user's mailbox.
 - Create, read, and write to any folder or item in that mailbox.
-- Send an item from that mailbox
+- Send an item from that mailbox.

-Through **mailbox.makeEWSRequestAsync**, you can access the following EWS operations.
+Through **mailbox.makeEwsRequestAsync**, you can access the following EWS operations.

 - [CopyItem](/exchange/client-developer/web-service-reference/copyitem-operation)
 - [CreateFolder](/exchange/client-developer/web-service-reference/createfolder-operation)